Investigating a Report or a Complaint Filed with the Office of Health Facility Complaints

-- OHFC also sometimes shares the outcome with partners such as law enforcement, the Board of Medical Examiners, the Board of Nursing, and the county attorney.
+- In some cases, OHFC shares the outcome with partners, including law enforcement, the Board of Medical Examiners, the Board of Nursing and county attorneys.

-Remember: An MDH investigation of a complaint can have a positive impact even if a violation is not found.
+A complaint investigation can have a positive impact even if a violation is not found.
 The complaint and findings become a part of a home's public record for several years regardless of the findings.

 You will receive a report of the investigation.
 If you are not satisfied with the results, or have additional information which may help support the investigation, you can ask the Office of Health Facility Complaints for additional review.